 Because of advancements in surgical tools and techniques, minimally invasive arthroscopic measures are often the preferred solution for most types of knee repairs.
 You can schedule an arthroscopic knee surgery evaluation with top-ranked board-certified orthopedic surgeons Brian Mehling, MD, and Pavel Yufit, MD, of Mehling Orthopedics to see if this type of procedure is right for you.
-With clinic locations in Hackensack, New Jersey, as well as West Islip and Midtown, New York, you have a convenient state-of-the-art office nearby.
+With clinic locations in Hackensack, New Jersey, as well as West Islip, New York, you have a convenient state-of-the-art office nearby.
 Schedule an appointment online or call your nearest office for more information.

 Arthroscopic knee surgery is a minimally invasive way to correct many types of knee ailments.
 You may be a candidate for arthroscopic knee surgery if you have any of the following conditions:

 Sometimes, arthroscopic knee surgery is part of your diagnostic process.
 For instance, if you have chronic pain or limited range of motion and imaging tests aren’t clearly showing the cause, you can undergo a diagnostic arthroscopic procedure to find the cause.
 In many cases, it’s even possible to make repairs during your diagnostic knee arthroscopy.